Harley-Davidson® LED* Lighting – Illuminate the Journey Ahead - LED is best For Seeing and Being Seen

 The next time you change the foyer light bulb in your house, you will probably put in an LED* (Light Emitting Diode) bulb.
 If you do, chances are you’ll never need to change it again.
 That's right, never, as in NEVER!
-That is the true beauty of LED lighting – it’s next to permanent, gives off next to no heat, and they’re gosh-awful bright while utilizing very little power.
+That is the true beauty of LED lighting – it’s next to permanent, gives off next to no heat, and they’re really, really bright while utilizing very little power.

 We have a large collection of LED lights and lighting components.
 The applications vary.
 First, look for headlight applications.
 That’s where the safety factor comes into play.
 After that, check out all of the applications where LEDs can be used.
 They are not only functional, but they’re beautiful.
 LED lights can also be used on fuel gauges, auxiliary lamps and turn signals, and tail lamps.
 Fitments are available for almost all Harley-Davidson® models, including the Electra Glide®, Street Glide®, Ultra Limited™, and Tri Glide™, Softail®, V-Rod®, Road Glide®, Road King®, and other Touring models.
 One of the most popular LED headlights is the Daymaker, available in both 5.75 and 7-inches.